Sourdough Cinnamon Rolls: Best Fluffy & Buttery Recipe

-Now, years later, I’ve perfected the ultimate sourdough cinnamon roll recipe, and I’m here to share it with you.
-If you’ve ever struggled with dense, dry rolls or unpredictable fermentation, don’t worry I’ve got all the tips and tricks to make sure your rolls turn out soft, fluffy, and utterly irresistible every single time.
+Years later, I’ve mastered the recipe for the best sourdough cinnamon rolls, and I’m ready to share it with you.
+Don’t worry if you’ve ever had trouble making dense, dry rolls or with unpredictable fermentation; I have all the tricks you need to make sure your rolls are consistently soft, fluffy, and completely irresistible.

 If you love cinnamon rolls, you might wonder why you should go through the extra effort of using sourdough starter instead of commercial yeast.
 The answer?
 Flavor, texture, and gut health!